Trucking Tips and Tricks

 If you see a road obstruction, such as an animal or something that fell out of another car, stay calm and come to a slow stop if you can.
 As much as we love animals and might want to protect our car, swerving into another lane can cause an accident and put everyone else on the road at risk.

 Be Active In Your Off Time

-Newbie truck drivers will immediately feel the discomfort of sitting for long periods of time.
-Long drives can sometimes mean sitting down for fifty hours over the course of only a few days.
+Newbie truck drivers will immediately feel the discomfort of sitting for long periods.
+Long drives can sometimes mean sitting down for fifty hours over only a few days.
 This puts a lot of stress on your body and can be known to cause heart disease and increase the chances of developing ailments like diabetes.

 A great way to anticipate and to recover from the long ride is to exercise as often as you can.
 Whether it means taking a walk while you’re waiting at the loading dock or hitting the gym on your off day, even that little bit of exercise will keep your body healthy and strong.

 Get A Good Reputation

 Maintaining a good reputation in the trucking industry could mean a pay raise, opportunities at other companies, and better driving routes.
 These truck driving tips are especially important for newbie truck drivers who are wanting to make a good impression.

 We recommend always agreeing to pick up loads and to offer driving routes that others don’t want.
 Be on time, befriend your dispatcher, study the history and practices of the company you work for, and make sure you take the safety guidelines seriously.
 Try to even familiarize yourself with other truckers or companies in the industry.

 You want your actions to show that you are dedicated to the job and determined to be a hard worker.